Understanding the COVID Vaccine and mRNA

 Vaccines create antibodies that allow your body to protect itself from future infections without actually getting sick.

 Previously developed vaccines contain very small amounts of viruses or bacteria that are dead or greatly weakened.
-They trick the immune system into believing that the body is being infected.
+They trick the immune system into believing that the body has been infected.

-The COVID vaccine is no different in that it creates antibodies, but it uses a different set of tricks than traditional vaccines to create coronavirus immunity.
+The COVID-19 vaccines also create antibodies, but with a different set of tricks than traditional vaccines to create coronavirus immunity.

 How mRNA Vaccines Work

-The mRNA instructs these cells to create "spike proteins."
-These proteins simulate part of the SARS-CoV-2 (novel coronavirus) cell structure and trick the body into believing it's infected with the virus.
+mRNA teaches these cells to create "spike proteins."
+These proteins simulate part of the SARS-CoV-2 (which causes COVID-19) cell structure and trick the body into believing it is infected with the virus.

 In the case of the mRNA vaccines, your body is never exposed to the germ but is still able to produce an effective immune response.